 What is the Full Life Ahead H.O.P.E.
 Planning Process?

 Identify someone to facilitate your group.
 The role of the facilitator is a key one because the facilitator makes sure all other tasks are carried out.
-The facilitator needs to be a person, whom you can trust, that is willing to make a commitment to become a part of a reliable alliance, has strong communication skills, and is able to connect verbally and emotionally with all group members.
+The facilitator needs to be a person, whom you can trust, that is willing to commit to become a part of a reliable alliance, has strong communication skills, and can connect verbally and emotionally with all group members.

 Identify the family members, friends, community, and professionals who are already involved in your life.
 Think through how each has contributed to supporting your family.
 Identify your family’s definition of helpful support.

 What are your son or daughter’s great expectations for the future?
 What are the great expectations of other family members?
 Consider a couple of the highest priority great expectations and think of the people who you already know and even those who you do not know who could help make those great expectations happen.